garethltm/obsibrain/2024 Semester 1/annuity due.md

-- is one when we put the amount we're saving into our investment account at the beginning of every year.
-We'll look at this as a "special case" for some types of financial products (like )
+- is one when we put the amount we're saving into our investment account at the ***beginning of every year***.
+- We'll look at this as a "special case" for some types of financial products (like insurance contracts) later.